Abscess: Causes

 Risk factors for abscess formation include intravenous drug use.
 Another possible risk factor is a prior history of disc herniation or other spinal abnormality, though this has not been proven.

 Abscesses are caused by bacterial infection, parasites, or foreign substances.

 Bacterial infection is the most common cause, particularly Staphylococcus aureus.
 The more invasive methicillin-resistant Staphylococcus aureus (MRSA) may also be a source of infection, though it is much rarer.
 Among spinal subdural abscesses, methicillin-sensitive S. aureus is the most common organism involved.

 Rarely parasites can cause abscesses, and this is more common in the developing world.
 Specific parasites known to do this include dracunculiasis and myiasis.
-In immunocompromised people, and particularly those with AIDS,Toxoplasma gondii is a frequent cause of widespread abscesses throughout the body, including in the brain.
+In immunocompromised people, and particularly those with AIDS, Toxoplasma gondii is a frequent cause of widespread abscesses throughout the body, including in the brain.

 Skin abscess

 An abscess may form anywhere that bacteria can get through the skin, including insect bites, lacerations, puncture wounds, scrapes, IV injection sites, and other small surface-level injuries.
-The overwhelming majority of skin abscesses are caused by Staphylococcus aureus (methicillin-susceptible or methicillin-resistant) with some studies showing over 90% of documented and cultured skin abscesses being caused by this organism.
+The overwhelming majority of skin abscesses are caused by Staphylococcus aureus (methicillin-susceptible or methicillin-resistant), with some studies showing over 90% of documented and cultured skin abscesses being caused by this organism.

 Anorectal abscess

-Anorectal abscesses can be caused by non-specific obstruction and ensuing infection of the glandular crypts inside of the anus or rectum.
+Anorectal abscesses can be caused by non-specific obstruction and ensuing infection of the glandular crypts inside the anus or rectum.
 Other causes include cancer, trauma, or inflammatory bowel diseases.

 Incisional abscess

 An incisional abscess develops as a complication secondary to a surgical incision.
-It presents as redness and warmth at the margins of the incision with purulent drainage from it.
+It presents as redness and warmth at the margins of the incision with purulent drainage.
 If the diagnosis is uncertain, the wound should be aspirated with a needle, with aspiration of pus confirming the diagnosis and availing for Gram stain and bacterial culture.